 Improve the city

-The aim of this session is to give the opportunities for policymakers at the city level to reflect on the challenges and opportunities provided by densification measures such as building extensions including renewable energy system.
+The aim of this session is to give the opportunities for policy makers at the city level to reflect on the challenges and opportunities provided by densification measures such as building extensions including renewable energy system.
 This is also seen as a facilitator of the energy transition thanks to new incomes it generated.
-Cities are faced with multiple challenges and need to

-- Ian Brossat, Deputy-Mayor in charge of Housing, City of Paris
+- Jean-Louis Missika, Deputy-Mayor in charge of urban planing, Paris (tbc)

 - Claire Roumet, Director, Energy Cities